tkych/quicksearch/README.md

 ```

  * If it raises a threading error, probably your CL system might be not support threads.
-   In this case, please type `(qs:config :threading-p nil)` at REPL, then try it again.
+   In this case, please type `(qs:config :threading? nil)` at REPL, then try it again.
  * If search-results is null, then just return NIL.